 There are two primary steps that need to be taken before creating a bug fix release.
 The rest of the procedure is the same as any other release as described in Standard Release Procedure (although be sure to provide the right version number).

 Any existing fixes to the issues assigned to a release milestone (and older LTS releases, if there are any), must be included in the maintenance branch before release.

 The Astropy changelog must be updated to list all issues–especially user-visible issues–fixed for the current release.
-The changelog should be updated in the master branch, and then merged into the bug fix branch.
+The changelog should be updated in the main branch, and then merged into the bug fix branch.
 Most issues should already have changelog entries for them.
 But occasionally these are forgotten, so if doesn’t exist yet please add one in the process of backporting.
 See Updating and Maintaining the Changelog for more details.

 To aid this process, there are a series of related scripts in the

 astropy-procedures repository, in the

 essentially check that the above two conditions are met.
 Detailed documentation

 for these scripts is given in their repository, but here we summarize the basic

 workflow.
 Run the scripts in order (they are numbered

 2.<something>.py, etc.), entering your github login credentials as needed